 Inflammation, and the accompanying pain, are actually your allies in healing.

-Unfortunately, this is where chronic problems begin, because the conventional medical practice with its emphasis on pain relief, treats the symptom—pain, and not the problem—joint and spine instability brought on by ligament weakness.
+In my book of more than 20 years ago I went on to explain: Unfortunately, this is where chronic problems begin, because the conventional medical practice with its emphasis on pain relief, treats the symptom—pain, and not the problem—joint and spine instability brought on by ligament weakness.
 A patient will likely be told to take anti-inflammatory drugs, which is often precisely the wrong thing to do because inflammation is the first part in the body’s healing process.
 Nonsteroidal anti-inflammatories NSAIDS and cortisone (an anti-inflammatory steroid) can give immediate relief, but with a risk of creating a long-term injury with chronic pain.
 By blocking inflammation, anti-inflammatories never allow complete healing, and instead, aggravate the situation.

 Twenty years later “Using anti-inflammatory drugs and steroids to relieve pain could increase the chances of developing chronic pain”